 As a general rule, reporters will cover research only when it is new.
 For planning purposes, they need to learn about your research several days before it is to be published.
 Any reporter our office works with will respect the embargo.

 Even if our office does not write a press release, when your article is published or you make your presentation, we will publicize this internally so that your colleagues around the university and medical center can learn about your work.

 Media Training Available

 Please contact us if you would like assistance in handling media calls or preparing for media interviews.
 This is very helpful to many faculty members who have not participated in television interviews and are not accustomed to explaining their research in lay language.

 MedStar Georgetown University Hospital, owned and operated by MedStar Health, has its own communications office that handles issues relating to the hospital or to clinical care.
 The two communications offices work together closely and coordinate efforts.
-As a general rule, for issues related to research or education, please call our office at 687-5100, and for clinical issues, please call the hospital’s media relations staff at 444-4659.
+As a general rule, for issues related to research or education, please call the GUMC office at 687-5100, and for clinical issues, please call the hospital’s media relations staff at 444-4659.